 It ships from Ireland so it’s going to take some time to get to you but it will probably be worth the wait.

-The reasons this poncho didn't win my top pick was because it only comes in military green and for a carry on traveler obsessed with weight it's 7.5 oz heavier than the Charles River Pacific.
+The reasons this poncho didn’t win my top pick was because it only comes in military green and for a carry-on only traveler obsessed with weight it’s 7.5 oz heavier than the Charles River Pacific.

 But if that doesn’t bother you this might be the one to get.

 For “best poncho” it’s the winner but for “best travel poncho” it runs second place.

 The ghostly looking JTENG Poncho is another military style poncho available in camouflage or green.